Jaws (ride): Ride

-The skipper then comes up with the idea to try to hide the tour boat in a nearby boathouse and wait for Chief Brody's arrival.
-As the skipper brings the tour boat to a stop inside the boathouse and looks for somewhere to tie it up, a sound is heard somewhere near the back of the boathouse.
-As the nervous skipper tries to figure out what it was, a loud crashing noise breaks the silence as the walls of the boathouse begin to shake.
-The skipper realizes that the shark is barging itself against the outside of the boathouse trying to break in.
+The skipper comes up with the idea to try to hide the tour boat in a nearby boathouse and wait.
+As the skipper brings the tour boat to a stop inside and looks for somewhere to tie it up, a loud crashing noise breaks the silence as the walls of the boathouse begin to shake.
+The skipper realizes that the shark is banging itself against the outside of the boathouse trying to break in.
 The skipper starts to drive off but is unable to get the tour boat to drop into gear.
-After several tense seconds of fighting with the tour boat's throttle, the skipper finally gets it to drop into gear just as the shark finally breaks a hole through the wall and surfaces inside of the boathouse, grazing the side of the tour boat.
+After several tense seconds of fighting with the tour boat's throttle, the skipper finally gets it to drop into gear just as the shark rears it head inside of the boathouse, grazing the side of the tour boat.

 As the tour boat leaves the boathouse, the skipper is informed by Chief Brody over the radio that he'll be there in ten minutes.
-The skipper replies with "we'll be shark bait in ten minutes" and picks up the grenade launcher again, just as the shark attacks the tour boat near Bridewell's Gas Dock.
-Unfortunately, the next grenade that the skipper fires strike the nearby gas dock, which erupts into flames, threatening to engulf the tour boat and its passengers.
+The skipper replies with the now famous line "ten minutes? we'll be shark bait in ten minutes" and picks up the grenade launcher again, just as the shark head leaps at the other side of the tour boat near Bridewell's Gas Dock.
+Unfortunately, the next grenade that the skipper fires strikes the nearby gas dock, which erupts into flames, threatening to engulf the tour boat and its passengers.
 However, the skipper manages to pilot an escape before the flames reach the tour boat.

 As a last resort, the skipper decides to unload everyone at an old fishing pier that happens to be located near a high voltage barge.
-But just as they reach the pier, the shark's fin reappears heading straight for the tour boat.
-Suddenly, the shark emerges right next to the tour boat but accidentally bites down onto a submerged power cable from the barge and electrocutes itself.
-The smell of roasted shark fills the air as the shark disappears into a cloud of steam that engulfs the tour boat.
-As the steam cloud clears, the burnt corpse of the shark resurfaces and makes one final lunge at the tour boat.
-But the skipper immediately takes one last shot at it with the grenade launcher and finally hits it, decimating the shark.
+Just as they reach the pier, the fin reappears heading straight for the tour boat.
+Suddenly, the shark emerges right next to the tour boat and accidentally bites down onto a submerged power cable from the barge and electrocutes itself.
+The smell of roasted shark fills the air as the shark head disappears into a cloud of steam that engulfs the tour boat.
+As the steam cloud clears, the burnt shark head resurfaces and makes one final lunge at the tour boat, the skipper immediately takes one last shot at it with the grenade launcher and finally hits it, killing the shark.

-Despite the skipper being praised for bringing peace once again to Amity Island with cheers from the guests, the skipper wants to keep it a secret between them so that fish companies won't hear about it and the guests agree.
+As the skipper informs home base and Brody that everyone is alive, they are praised for bringing peace once again to Amity Island with cheers from the guests; the skipper wants to keep it a secret between them and the guests agree.
 Afterward, the skipper brings the guests back to the dock safely where they disembark and exit the attraction.